English name: Siamese Leaf-toed Gecko (aka “Spotted Ground Gecko”)

 Thai name: Ching-chok-din Lai Chu

-Similar Species: Sri Lankan House Gecko has spines on tail, characteristic lamellae under toes, and more regular dark markings on back.
+Similar Species: Sri Lankan House Gecko has spines on tail, lamellae under toes, and more regular dark markings on back.

 Stump-toed Gecko has short, wide toes with lamellae underneath, lacks tubercles on sides, and has much softer skin.